-With a partner, ask students to share and describe their image.
+With a partner, ask students to describe what they drew and the emotion their drawing was expressing.

 Extension:

 2nd-5th Grade: Ask students to study their image (animal, person, or other living thing) and think of what the image would say if it could talk.
 Next, ask students to add a thought bubble above their image and write what their image wants to say.